Mood Valiant by Hiatus Kaiyote

 Each song is full of interesting ideas, even if some are stronger than others.
 “And We Go Gentle” and “Blood and Marrow”, while interesting, seem a bit lacking compared to the other incredible tracks on this album.
 “Sparkle Tape Break Up”, on the other hand, is a favourite of mine.
 I love the warped background vocals and the super swung groove.
 “Rose Water” is another highlight, thanks to the infectious quintuplet drum pattern.
 The distorted piano fade-out is also a great way to end the track.

 This review also wouldn’t be complete without mentioning “Stone or Lavender”.
-It’s very different from Hiatus Kaiyote’s usual brand of progressive soul, instead opting for a string-backed piano ballad.
+It’s very different from Hiatus Kaiyote’s usual brand of progressive soul, instead opting for a string-backed piano ballad with a powerful lead vocal.
 The lyrics are some of Nai’s most emotional and thoughtful, inspired by her battle with cancer.
-It’s a shame this song isn’t the closer to the album, because it is such a meaningful track.
+But while I do love the song, the way it is produced has it sitting as a weak point.
+If it sounded more honest and less operatic, it might deliver the potent emotional sting the song has the potential for.
+As it stands, it seems more like a passable popstar imperssion.